Trendy Apartment Plants You Need

 Size: Medium

-How to use it in your space: Hanging plants, shelf plants
+How to use it in your space: Hanging plants, window sill decoration, shelf plants

 Snake Plant | Sansevieria trifasciata

-If you feel like everything you touch dies, the Snake Plant is perfect for you.
-Also known as Mother-in-law’s tongue, this plant is notoriously easy to take care of.
-Classified as a ‘low light plant’, they are tolerant of a variety of light conditions but do best with indirect light—so put them in the corner of your apartment that doesn’t get direct contact from the sun.
+If you believe that every plant you touch dies, the Snake Plant will persevere for you.
+Also known as mother-in-law’s tongue, this plant is notoriously easy to care for.
+Classified as a “low light plant,” they tolerate a variety of light conditions, but do best with indirect light, so put them in the corner of your apartment that doesn’t get direct contact from the sun.

-IMPORTANT: this plant is toxic to cats and dogs, so if you have pets, make sure it’s in a spot that’s unreachable to them.
+WARNING: This plant is toxic to cats and dogs, so if you own pets, place it in a spot they can’t reach.

 Difficulty: 3/10